 Right Leg at End of Push Phase

-There are perhaps several reasons why half the muscles involved in running go untouched.
+There are several reasons why half the muscles involved in running go untouched.

 Second, ALL plyometric exercises do the same thing: box jumps, bounding exercises, steps, medicine ball workouts, etc. all target the same muscles except they add the element of motion to them.
 Good idea, but it won’t change anything much more than what you are already doing, and that is ‘overtraining’ the muscles involved in the push phase.

-Third, creative pieces of equipment like running with a weight sled or parachute tied around your waist is another good idea, but still only target the same muscles involved in the push phase that the weight machines do and plyometric exercises are already doing.
+Third, creative pieces of equipment like running with a weight sled or parachute tied around your waist still only target the same muscles involved in the push phase that the weight machines do and plyometric exercises are already doing.

 From pushing weight sleds to flipping truck tires…all good exercises but again, they only target the Push Phase muscles.

 Do you see a pattern?
 All this effort is being put into only one phase of running.
-Could this be the problem?
+This is why you and other athletes are not getting faster!

 Now the muscles I am going to tell you about aren’t anything new that people haven’t heard about in the past.
 I didn’t invent them or discover them.